 There’s one solid reason to like Horizon Fitness, and that’s their customer service, heck there’s a ton of feature-packed ellipticals out there right now, NordicTrack, ProForm but you’ll come across numerous complaints about their machines durability and their incompetent customer service.

-Horizon Fitness shine when it comes to both build quality and customer service, ok their machines lack a few features of the similarly priced ellipticals, but if you are after a machine that will last years.
-And you want the confidence that if something should go wrong, it will get fixed fast with no questions asked, you’ll find Horizon are a safe bet.
+Horizon Fitness shine when it comes to both build quality and customer service, some of their machines lack a few features of the similarly priced ellipticals, but if you are after a machine that will last years, and you want the confidence that if something should go wrong, it will get fixed fast with no questions asked, you’ll find Horizon are a safe bet.

 Today we’re going to take a close look at the front-drive Horizon Fitness EX 59 Elliptical, an elliptical with the best warranty of any elliptical in this price bracket, an impressive stride length of 18″, and a compact build thanks to its front-drive design.

 Before we get on the review, let’s take a quick look at the product specs!